amd/ZenDNN/docs/operator/lowoha_reorder_operator.md

 - **Destination Memory:** Always written contiguously (strided destination not currently supported)
 - **Granularity:** Per-tensor is fastest with optimal support; per-channel/per-group use reference implementation
 - **FP32 ↔ BF16 Conversion:** Simple conversion (no scale/zp) is fastest; scaled conversion follows the same granularity performance characteristics as quantization/dequantization
+- **Dynamic Quantization:** Adds a min/max scan pass over the source data before quantization.
+For per-tensor, this scans all elements sequentially.
+For per-channel and per-group, the scan is parallelized with OpenMP.
+The compute-only mode (`dst = nullptr`) can be used to separate the parameter computation from the quantization step.